-The Centre pour la Communication Scientifique Directe (CCSD) is a joint service unit (UMS3668) that turned 20 years old in 2020.
+The Centre pour la Communication Scientifique Directe (CCSD) is a support and research unit (UAR3668) that turned 20 years old in 2020.
 Its main objective is to provide the higher education and research community with the tools needed to archive, disseminate and capitalise on scientific publications and data.

 With the HAL open archive that it has created and is developing, it is a major player in the National Plan for Open Science (PNSO), one of the objectives of which is to generalize open access to publications.